-Rwanda Closes Border With DRC to Control Ebola Outbreak
+Rwanda Closes Border with DRC to Control Ebola Outbreak

 In the second case, an adult man who had traveled from the Ituri mining area died Wednesday.

-A health officer at one of the Goma borders, Dr. Dédé Ndungi Ndungi, confirmed to Efe that since this morning Rwanda is not allowing passengers or goods to enter or pass through any of the two border crossings in the Goma city.
+Dr. Dede Ndungi Ndungi, a health officer at one of the Goma borders, told EFE that since Wednesday morning, Rwanda is not allowing passengers or goods to pass through either of the city's two border crossings.

 "Rwanda is afraid of Ebola," he said adding that his part of the border is still open and that no suspicious case has tried to enter Rwanda.

-More than 57,500 people pass each day through the two land crossings in Goma, "the small border" and "the large border," according to data from the International Organization for Migration (IOM).
+As of a 2018 report from the International Organization of Migration (IOM), at least 25,000 people cross the Goma borders daily, although other reports estimate over 55,000.

-The current outbreak in the DRC - tenth in the country's history - has already caused 1,813 deaths among 2,701 cases and has become the second most serious epidemic in the world, only surpassed by the one that crossed West Africa in 2014, with more than 11,000 deceased
+The current outbreak in the DRC — tenth in the country's history — has already caused 1,813 deaths among the 2,701 cases.
+It has become the second most serious epidemic in the world, only surpassed by the one that crossed West Africa in 2014, with more than 11,000 fatalities.

 The outbreak is located in the provinces of North Kivu and Ituri, bordering with South Sudan, Uganda, and Rwanda.

-Ebola virus is transmitted through direct contact with contaminated blood and body fluids, causes hemorrhagic fever and can reach a mortality rate of 90% if not treated in time.
+Ebola virus is transmitted through direct contact with contaminated blood and body fluids, causes hemorrhagic fever and can reach a mortality rate of 90 percent if not treated in time.